Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Dmitri Bukhman is the co-founder of online gaming startup, Playrix, alongside his brother Igor.

-The company develops hit mobile games such as Homescapes and Fishdom, and its current annual revenue is around USD 2.7 billion (INR 22283 crores approx).
+The company develops hit mobile games such as Homescapes and Fishdom, and its current annual revenue is around USD 2.7 billion.
 Playrix became the #1 mobile game publisher in Europe in 2022.

 Additionally, Bukhman, along with his brother, owns a stake in Nexters Global — the video and social network games developer which is popular for owning the uber-cool mobile game, Hero Wars.

-Burkhman is currently the seventh-youngest Asian billionaire, with a net worth of USD 7.1 billion (INR 58598 crores approx).
+Burkhman is currently the seventh-youngest Asian billionaire, with a net worth of USD 7.1 billion.

 Geoffrey Kwok